bryankocol/canvasSearch/documentation.md

     * handleDrugsSelected(selectedDrugs)
         Trigger: ResultsMenu submit
-        Purpose: API call to gather all options for drug dosage/administration type and state of menuOptionsSelected
+        Purpose: API call to gather all options for drug administration type and state of menuOptionsSelected
-        setState: menuOptionsSelected - for cross refrence later on OptionsDisplay
+        setState: menuOptionsSelected - for cross reference later on OptionsDisplay

     * api.searchAllOptions(drugNumber)
         Trigger: handleDrugsSelected(selectedDrugs)
-        Purpose: API call to /related end point to gather all options for a drug dosage/administration type
+        Purpose: API call to /related end point to gather all options for a drug administration type

     * onhandleDrugsSelectedSuccess(response)
-        Trigger:api.searchAllOptions(drugNumber) API query response
+        Trigger: api.searchAllOptions(drugNumber) API query response
         Purpose: Parse response from API with final drug options for OptionsDisplay
         setState:
                 drugOptionsDisplay: stateDrugOptionDisplay, - to fill OptionsDisplay component